 RV Pre-Purchase Inspection

-One last thing: No matter what kind of RV you buy or where you buy it from, always make sure you can get a complete RV pre-purchase inspection from a mechanic of your choosing before you sign.
-This is especially important if you’re making your RV purchase online — there are many motorhomes and campers for sale on Craigslist, Ebay, and other auction sites.
+One last thing: No matter what kind of RV you buy or where you buy it from, always make sure you can get a complete RV pre-purchase inspection from a mechanic of your choice before you sign.
+This is especially important if you’re making your RV purchase online — there are many motorhomes and campers for sale on Craigslist, eBay, and other auction sites.

 Last but not least: Enjoy your new camper.
 This is the start of a beautiful friendship.